Debond-Protocol/EIP-3475/EIPS/metadata.md

         "title": "defining the title information",
-        "_type": "explaining the type of the title information added", "description": "little description about the information stored in  the bond", }
+        "_type": "explaining the type of the title information added", "description": "little description about the information stored in  the bond", "values": "defining the values corresponding to the defined metadata" }
 ]
 ```